-The Deciding Official will appoint an Investigation Panel of three impartial investigators after consultation with the Chair of the Personnel Committee of the Academic Senate, the Chair of the Academic Policy & Planning Committee, the Dean of the Division of Research and Graduate Studies, and the Associate Vice President for Faculty Affairs.
+The Deciding Official will appoint an Investigation Panel of three impartial investigators after consultation with the Chair of the Personnel Committee of the Academic Senate, the Chair of the Academic Policy & Planning Committee, the Associate Vice President for Research and Sponsored Programs, and the Associate Vice President for Faculty Affairs.
 The investigators shall be impartial tenured Professors who have been involved in scientific research and/or grant administration.
 The investigators shall have no potential or real conflicts of interest with the respondent or his/her research.
 The Investigation Panel shall elect a chair from its membership.